Technical includes all the nitty gritty about how ET2018 will be run and what we are required to let you know.

 Terrain, Climate, Hazards & Safety Bearings

-A description of the terrain, climate, hazards and safety bearings will be available here closer to the carnival.
-Hazards and Safety Bearings will also be included in the ET2018 Guide.
+A description of the terrain, climate, hazards and safety bearings are in Bulletin 1.

-The scale, contour detail of maps and any other relevant mapping information will be available here closer to the carnival.
+The scale, contour detail of maps and any other relevant mapping information are in Bulletin 1.

 Opportunities to Train

 Orienteering Tasmania will be holding events in comparable terrain in 2017.
 Otherwise we suggest you study the old maps.

 Start and Finish Procedures will be in accordance with Rules 22 and 23 of the Orienteering Australia Rules for Foot Orienteering.

 Out of Bounds & Marked Routes